Understanding Personal Injury Protection Coverage in Fort Worth

 As part of understanding PIP coverage in Fort Worth, drivers need to realize that insurers must include PIP coverage in a policy unless the purchaser specifies opts out of this coverage.
 The rejection of PIP coverage must be submitted in writing under Texas Insurance Code §1952.152.

-Deadline to Apply For Coverage
+Deadline to Apply for Coverage

 Those seeking benefits under PIP coverage should be aware of applicable time limits.
 There is a deadline to submit a claim with the insurer, and a deadline to file a legal claim if the insurer fails to pay.

 Under the Texas statute of limitations, if the insurer fails to pay benefits, the policyholder must file a legal action for recovery within four years as a breach of contract.
-If someone wants to file an action for recovery through a personal injury lawsuit, the claim must be filed within two years of the date of the accident.
+If someone in Fort Worth wants to file an action for recovery through a personal injury lawsuit, the claim must be filed within two years of the date of the accident.

 What Is Covered Under PIP?

-Understand that Fort Worth PIP coverage should also provide payments to cover lost wages if someone lost time at work due to injuries in the car accident.
+Understand that PIP coverage should also provide payments to cover lost wages if someone lost time at work due to injuries in the car accident.
 If someone injured is unable to provide normal service around the house such as cooking or mowing the lawn, PIP coverage could provide benefits to cover the cost of obtaining these services.

-Help Understanding Personal Injury Protection (PIP) coverage in Fort Worth
+Help Understanding Personal Injury Protection (PIP) Coverage in Fort Worth

 An insurance policy is a contract.
 While state law provides guidelines regarding the interpretation of contracts, in general, it is the terms of the contract itself that determine the responsibilities that parties owe to one another.